PAIDNetwork/Protocol/README.md

 ## Components of Attestations
 - Proof issued by attesters (ie issuer attests a set of attributes or values).

- - full legal name
+ - Full Legal Name.
  - country and region (encoded under the ISO 3166 standard for storage in a Solidity Contract).
- - rating (non-accredited, accredited, QIB, etc.varies by issuer & jurisdiction)
+ - rating (non-accredited, accredited, QIB, etc.varies by issuer & jurisdiction).
  - One or more public blockchain addresses a required renewal date.
- - the EdDSA25519 hash of a subset of the  foregoing PII (the IDHash)
+ - the EdDSA25519 hash of a subset of the  foregoing PII (the IDHash).
- - A Biometric/PKI infraestructura how two-step authentication (offchain)
+ - A Biometric/PKI infraestructura how two-step authentication (offchain).
+ - Reputation scoring system.

 An example of a birth certificate clause might be eg Are you older than 18?, this attestation, because is a precondition, is attested off-chain with traditional APIs instead of using on-chain transactions.
 It means most of a Smart Agreement prerequisites will be proofs inside a Verifiable Credentials model.
-These proofs can also be used in conjuction Zero Knowledge technology.
+These proofs can also be used in conjunction Zero Knowledge technology.

 ## Example of VC Model using Javascript